MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 - You’re doing a quick script or solo project
 - The attribute doesn't require validation
 - No other code depends on your class

+### implementation of private attributes for encapsulation :

+private attributes are attributes cannot be modified and shown and implement acts on it directly and easily :
+When the attribute is private, example :

+Self.__name

+Student1 is an object of student class

+When you write print(student1.name) it will give you an error because of undefined and unexisting name attribute

+When you write print(student1.__name), it will also give you an error, because private attribute cannot be given and accessed directly

+If you write Student1.name="ahmed"
+This is not considered as name attribute modifying, it will be considered as if you created a new attribute to the object student1 and assigned to it "ahmed", therefore if you write print(student1.name) it will print ahmed not an error, because you asked to print the newly created attribute called name, its different to the private attribute __name

+so we use the getters and setters that allow us to get and modify those private attributes the setters and getters syntax to deal with those private attributes :

 # Abstraction :